 People have kept journals and diaries for hundreds of years.
 Journal and diary writing gained in popularity in the 19th century as a way to describe personal experiences, thoughts, feelings, and opinions.
 With the development of the industrial printing press and the mass production of printed materials, people began to insert or paste keepsakes such as greeting cards, calling cards, postcards, prayer cards, and trade cards into journals and diaries.
 Diaries like the one belonging to Charles H. Peterson capture personal experiences, and also give us insight into significant historical events like the American Civil War.
 Interestingly, journaling was equally popular among people from all classes, both women and men, and with children like Donald Gordon whose journal includes clippings, sketches, musical notation, maps, and other keepsakes.

 During this same period, people began filling blank, bound books largely used for artwork with clippings, cards and other printed memorabilia.
 They would sometimes include personal journal entries, hand-drawn sketches, watercolors, and various scraps of printed material, as James Dargan did in his journal.
 As photographs became more accessible to the masses, photos were added, ultimately causing these volumes to takeon the content and character of the modern scrapbooks we know today.
 Some scrapbooks, such as one created by the Canoga Owensmouth Women's Club are dedicated to the history of an organization.
 Others, like those belonging to A. C. Tilton (Edwin Booth Family Collection) and Mimi Clar Melnick, document college days and the personal experiences of young adulthood.
 Travel scrapbooks such as the Mulholland family's Three Trips to Alaska (Catherine Mulholland Collection), are organized to describe the travel experiences of different family members between 1926 and 1980.
-In some cases, people have created scrapbooks dedicated to a person other than themselves, such a the Carl Sandburg scrapbook which documents the writer's life.
+In some cases, people have created scrapbooks dedicated to a person other than themselves, such a the Carl Sandburg scrapbooks which document the writer's life.